xrstf/httest/README.md

 ```
 Usage of httest:
-  -e, --echo                    Respond to the client with the received request.
+  -e, --echo                    Respond to the client with the received request (shortcut for --response echo).
   -j, --json                    Log in JSON instead of plaintext.
   -l, --listen string           Hostname and port to listen on. (default "localhost:8080")
       --pki-directory string    Directory where CA and serving certificate should be created in. (default ".httest")
-  -r, --response string         Send the contents of this file as the response.
+  -r, --response string         Either the identifier for a built-in response (like "kubernetes:deny") or a path to a file that is read per-request and sent in response to the client.
+  -R, --responses               List all built-in responses.
       --server-name string      Unique server name to include in responses.
       --tls                     Use TLS with a self-signed certificate.
   -n, --tls-hostnames strings   Comma-separated list of domain names to include in the serving certificate. (default [localhost,127.0.0.1])